Charly McClain: Later years

 After 1986, McClain's success began to subside.
 Her 1987 Still I Stay album brought only one Top 40 single; "Don't Touch Me There" peaked at No. 20 on the Billboard Country Chart.
 The album became McClain's last album with Epic.
 Upon fulfilling her contract, she parted ways with the record label the following year.
 She continued to chart until her last recording came in 1989.
 She recorded one studio album with Mercury Records before the end of the decade.
 Her last charted single was "You Got the Job", which peaked at No. 65.
 McClain has not recorded a studio album since 1988's self-titled album on Mercury Records.

 Retirement and family

 Preferring to spend more time with her husband and their families, McClain retired completely from touring, public appearances, and performances in the early 1990s.
 Later, she helped to care for her mother Virginia before she died in 2009.

 Charly McClain and Wayne Massey have no children together.
 However, Massey does have a son from his first marriage.

-Several compilation albums of McClain's music have been released over the years.
-Probably the most noteworthy of these is 1999's Anthology.
-It included all of McClain's successful singles from her career with Epic.
-She continues to reside with her husband Wayne in the Memphis, Tennessee, area.
+They continue to reside in the Memphis, Tennessee, area.